cyberbotics/webots/docs/guide/web-simulation.md

 - `sslKey`: path to the private key file for a SSL enabled server.
 - `logDir`: directory where the log file is written.
 Default value is "WEBOTS\_HOME/resources/web/server/log/session".

+HTTP request handlers:
-Sending a AJAX request to the session server URL will query the availability of the simulation servers and return 1 if some are available or 0 if no simulation server are available.
+* The `/` request queries the availability of the simulation servers and returns 1 if some are available or 0 if no simulation server is available.

-The `/session` request checks for available simulation servers and returns the URL of the minimally loaded server.

-The `/monitor` request opens a page showing an overview of the available simulation servers and their load.
+* The `/monitor` request opens a page showing an overview of the available simulation servers and their load.

+WebSocket request handler:
+* The `/session` request checks for available simulation servers and returns the URL of the minimally loaded server.

 #### Simulation Server